hashicorp/consul-template/README.md

 }
 ```

 If a directory is given instead of a file, all files in the directory (recursively) will be merged in [lexical order](http://golang.org/pkg/path/filepath/#Walk).
 So if multiple files declare a "consul" key for instance, the last one will be used.
+Please note that symbolic links [are not followed](https://github.com/golang/go/issues/4759).

 **Commands specified on the command line take precedence over those defined in a config file!**